Solonce/genai/README.md

 ```

 ### Entering a shell with custom --length and --seconds
-This is to demonstrate you can make large AI inference requests, even though this way built as a lightweight tool.
+This is to demonstrate you can make large AI inference requests, even though this was built as a lightweight tool.
 ```
 >genai -l 500 -s 15